azarketa/Thermodynamics-theoretical-pills/source/04_Fundamental_parameters_and_characteristics.md

 - $A_s$ be the **stoichiometric** air–fuel ratio ($\text{kg air}/\text{kg fuel}$),
 - $A$ be the actual air–fuel ratio ($\text{kg air}/\text{kg fuel}$),
 - $\lambda$ be the **relative air–fuel ratio** (excess-air factor), so that

   $$
   A = \lambda A_s .
   $$

-Then, when working per unit mass of air,
+Then, when working per unit mass of air:

 $$
 q_{\text{in}} = \frac{\text{LHV}}{A}
 = \frac{\text{LHV}}{\lambda A_s}.
 $$

 If the working fluid is considered as the **air–fuel mixture** instead of air alone, then per unit mass of mixture:

 $$
 q_{\text{in}} = \frac{\text{LHV}}{1 + A}
 = \frac{\text{LHV}}{1 + \lambda A_s}.